Grey market: Infant formula

 Following the 2008 Chinese milk scandal, parents in China lost confidence in locally produced infant formula, creating a demand for European, Japanese and American produced formula.
 Import restrictions on formula from these sources has led to parents willing to pay a premium for foreign brands leading to the emergence of milk-powder runners, who buy formula at ticket price over the counter in Hong Kong, carry the tins over the border to Shenzhen before returning to Hong Kong to repeat the process.
 The effect of the runners led to a shortage of infant formula in Hong Kong forcing the government to impose an export restriction of two tins per person per trip.
-The Chinese then turned to Australia, subsequently also caused shortages there and for milk formula producers to ask retailers in the United Kingdom to restrict purchasers to two tins, as there was evidence that milk formula is being purchased for onward shipment to China.
+The Chinese then turned to Australia, subsequently also causing shortages there and for milk formula producers to ask retailers in the United Kingdom to restrict purchasers to two tins, as there was evidence that milk formula is being purchased for onward shipment to China.

 Pharmaceuticals

 Some prescription medications, most notably popular and branded drugs, can have very high prices in comparison to their cost of transport.
 In addition, pharmaceutical prices can vary significantly between countries, particularly as a result of government intervention in prices.
 As a consequence, the grey market for pharmaceuticals flourishes, particularly in Europe and along the US–Canada border where Canadians often pay significantly lower prices for US-made pharmaceuticals than Americans do.

+A related concept is off-label use.
+Drugs are generally authorized for particular uses, but such authorization generally only prohibits the manufacturer from marketing them for other uses; physicians may be permitted to prescribe them for unauthorized, "off-label" uses.

 Securities

 Public company securities that are not listed, traded or quoted on any U.S. stock exchange or the OTC markets are sometimes purchased or sold over the counter (OTC) via the grey market.
 Grey market securities have no market makers quoting the stock.
-Since grey market securities are not traded or quoted on an exchange or interdealer quotation system, investors' bids and offers are not collected in a central spot so market transparency is diminished and effective execution of orders is difficult.
+Since grey market securities are not traded or quoted on an exchange or interdealer quotation system, investor's bids and offers are not collected in a central spot so market transparency is diminished and effective execution of orders is difficult.

-In India, the unofficial grey market trades are very common for the initial public offering (IPOs).
+In India, the unofficial grey market trades are prevalent for the initial public offering (IPOs).
 The people put their money in the unregulated and unofficial grey market before the listing of the IPOs.
-Company promoters along with the Market Operators buy and sell the shares before the listing.
+The promoters of the company, along with the market operators, buy and sell the shares before the listing.
 This is the easiest way to manipulate the share price before IPO listing.

 Textbooks

-College level textbooks have a grey market, with publishers offering them for lower prices in developing countries or sometimes the UK.
+College-level textbooks have a grey market, with publishers offering them for lower prices in developing countries or sometimes the UK.

 These books typically contain a disclaimer stating that importation is not permitted.
 However, the U.S. Supreme Court decisions Quality King v.
 L'anza (1998) and especially Kirtsaeng v.
-John Wiley & Sons, Inc. (2013, involving textbooks imported from Thailand by an eBay seller) protect the importation of copyrighted materials under the first-sale doctrine.
+John Wiley & Sons, Inc. (2013, involving textbooks imported from Thailand by an eBay seller) protect the importation of lawfully produced copyrighted materials under the first-sale doctrine.